t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning

-Distinct from existing work, however, we primarily seek a solution to an commonplace -- yet frequently overlooked -- scenario that designers face during data preparation: we wish to collect or generate a large-scale shape dataset \textit{without any property evaluated at the start}, while also aiming to acquire a uniform or a controlled task-aware property/shape distributions.
-To achieve this goal, an intuitive method is to evaluate the properties of all the designs \textit{a priori}, then downsample a balanced subset based on diversity or task-related quality, as presented by Y. C. Chan \textit{et al}.~\cite{chan2021metaset}.
-We propose that taking the opposite approach improves the efficiency and generality of data acquisition: our t-METASET incrementally ``grows" a high-quality dataset from sparse property information, which is not only diverse but also task-aware.
-Figure~\ref{fig:t-METASET} illustrates a schematic of the t-METASET procedure.
-The central ideas are (\textit{i})~to extract a compact shape descriptor for microstructures by learning from a shape-only microstructure (building block) dataset, (\textit{ii})~to sequentially update a sparse regressor, e.g., Gaussian process (GP), as a start-up ``agent” that efficiently learns the nonlinear shape-property mapping with \textit{sparse} observations, and (\textit{iii})~to intelligently curate samples based on batch sequential metric-based sampling~\cite{kulesza2012determinantal}, accommodating shape diversity, \textit{estimated} property diversity, and user-defined quality.
+Distinct from existing work, however, we primarily seek a solution to a commonplace -- yet frequently overlooked -- scenario that designers face during data preparation: a large-scale shape dataset has been generated and is about to be observed \textit{without evaluated observations at the beginning}.